mitoNGS/MToolBox/how_to_build_db.md

 ###How to build GSNAP databases and fasta index used by MToolBox

-1) Be sure you have GSNAP and samtools installed on your machine:
+1) Be sure to have GSNAP and samtools installed on your machine:

 ```which gsnap```